adl/hoaf/README.md

 The following properties have specified meanings, but additional may be added, and tools may simply ignore those they do not know:

+- `state-labels` hints that the automaton uses only state labels
+- `trans-labels` hints that the automaton uses only transition labels
+- `implicit-labels` hints that the automaton uses only implicit transitions labels
+- `explicit-labels` hints that the automaton uses only explicit transitions labels
+- `state-acc` hints that the automaton uses only state-based acceptance specifications
+- `trans-acc` hints that the automaton uses only transition-based acceptance specifications
+- `univ-branch` hints that the automaton uses universal branching for at least one transition or for the initial state
+- `no-univ-branch` hints that the automaton does not uses universal branching
-- `deterministic` hints that the automaton is deterministic, i.e., it has at most one initial state, and the outgoing transitions of each state have disjoint labels.
+- `deterministic` hints that the automaton is deterministic, i.e., it has at most one initial state, and the outgoing transitions of each state have disjoint labels (note that this also applies in the presence of universal branching)
-- `complete` hints that the automaton is complete, i.e., it has at least one state, and the transition function is total.
+- `complete` hints that the automaton is complete, i.e., it has at least one state, and the transition function is total
-- `unambiguous` hints that the automaton is unambiguous, i.e., for each word there is at most one accepting run of the automaton.
+- `unambiguous` hints that the automaton is unambiguous, i.e., for each word there is at most one accepting run of the automaton (this also applies in the presence of universal branching)

+Note that even if some property implies another one (for instance `explicit-labels` implies `trans-labels`) it is recommended to specify both.

 Example of Acceptance Specifications
 ------------------------------------